 INM-085 is formulated to reduce the elevated intra-ocular pressure that is often associated with glaucoma.
-Additionally, the cannabinoids utilized in INM-085 are expected to provide neuroprotection for the retinal ganglion cells and other optic nerve tissues following topical administration of this dual action approach to treatment.
-Additionally, InMed is developing a proprietary once-a day hydro-gel, an important drug delivery technology for this therapy.
+Additionally, the cannabinoids utilized in INM-085 are expected to provide neuroprotection for the retinal ganglion cells and other optic nerve tissues following topical administration.
 Although it is still in preclinical development, INM-085 targets a sizable market.
 According to the Glaucoma Research Foundation, glaucoma is a leading cause of blindness with no approved cure.

 Market Potential - The National Institutes of Health estimates that more than 3 million Americans currently have glaucoma, and more than 120,000 have been blinded by the disease.
 Worldwide, glaucoma represents a market of $5.6 billion.

 The majority of pharmaceutical and academic research & development activities being performed with cannabis revolves around the understanding of its biologically active ingredients, the cannabinoids.

 Currently there are 90+ cannabinoids that have been isolated from cannabis, each affecting the body's cannabinoid receptors and responsible for unique pharmacological effects.
 There are currently two known types of cannabinoid receptors, called CB1 and CB2.

 CB1 receptors are primarily found in the brain and central nervous system, and to a lesser extent in other issues..